 - Unified Partners train and compete alongside athletes with intellectual disabilities.
 Their dedication and love of sport provides opportunities for everyone involved.

-- Complete the Unified Partner Application Form and contact your local community program to set up an intake meeting.
+- Complete the Class A Volunteer/Unified Partner Form and contact your local community program to set up an intake meeting.

 - Special Olympics Alaska hosts sports competitions year-round on a local and state level.
 Volunteers with and without sport specific knowledge are needed to ensure these events are safe and provide the best athlete experience possible.